wifinigel/docs/docs/database/gravity/index.md

 ----- | ---- | -------
 `id` | integer | Client ID (autoincrementing)
-`ip` | text | IP address of the client (IPv4 or IPv6), Uniqueness is enforced `date_added` | integer | Timestamp when client was added `date_modified` | integer | Timestamp when client was last modified, automatically updated when a record is changed `comment` | text | Optional field for arbitrary user comments, only field that is allowed to be `NULL`
+`ip` | text | IP address of the client (IPv4 or IPv6), Uniqueness is enforced `date_added` | integer | Timestamp when a client was added `date_modified` | integer | Timestamp when a client was last modified, automatically updated when a record is changed `comment` | text | Optional field for arbitrary user comments, the only field that is allowed to be `NULL`

 ## Audit Table (`domain_audit`)